szogyenyid/go-cache/README.md

 - Concurrent key-value store for efficient in-memory caching
 - Supports expiration of key-value pairs
+- Option to set key-value pairs as never expiring
 - Thread-safe operations with built-in synchronization
 - Simple API for putting, getting, and deleting key-value pairs